DOWNTOWN LOCATION WEBSITE oogle Review

 Why we get sore?

 If you are active in your day to day life, you may wake up some mornings with soreness.
 Depending on what you do, the soreness may persist in your legs and back.
-When you walk around with that soreness, you might question where it came from and what you did wrong the day before.
-Instead of dwelling on the soreness, learn why it’s caused and how you can combat it.
+When you walk around with that soreness, you might question where it came from? lets know about Why we get sore?

-Common soreness that people face from being active is called “delayed-onset muscle soreness” as it comes sever hours after you exercise.
-DOMS hasn’t been proven scientifically as of yet, but many experts believe that people who experience soreness are experiences muscle damage and regrowth.
+Common soreness that people face from being active is called “delayed-onset muscle soreness”. as it comes sever hours after you exercise.
+DOMS hasn’t been proven scientifically as of yet. many experts believe that people who experience soreness are experiences muscle damage and regrowth. lets know about Why we get sore?

-Soreness can be felt from doing any sort of hard exercise, especially if you do new exercises or target seldomly used muscles.
+Soreness can be felt from doing any sort of hard exercise. especially if you do new exercises or target seldomly used muscles.
 When you exercise, you are lengthening your muscle while it contracts at the same time.
-Doing bicep curls and walking/running down stairs are the two most common exercises for this to happen.
-When you feel a soreness due to this, it’s your muscle growing, repairing, and recovering from your exercises.
-This can be seen as a good thing as it will correlate to muscle growth.
+Doing bicep curls and walking/running down stairs are most common exercises for this to happen.
+When you feel a soreness due to this, it’s your muscle growing, repairing, and recovering . its can be seen as a good thing as it will correlate to muscle growth.

-Sometimes, DOMS can cause a loss of strength, which can be detrimental to your muscle growth and overall health.
-This type of soreness hinders you from using any amount of force, like you feel too hurt to walk or lift your arms.
+Sometimes, DOMS can cause a loss of strength. which can be detrimental to your muscle growth and overall health.
+This type of soreness hinders you from using any amount of force. like you feel too hurt to walk or lift your arms.
 This soreness usually lasts a couple of days and can result in muscle damage instead of muscle growth.
-If you feel this type of soreness, take a break from heavy exercising until your muscles feel better.
+If you feel this type of soreness, take a break from heavy exercising until your muscles feel better. now we understand about Why we get sore.

 What not to do when you have soreness